vexarch/basic-cpp-server/README.md

 ## Known Issues

 - Server may return OK instead of NOT FOUND for missing static files
+- The distractors of controllers are not called when exiting
+- Tables are static and lack the support for dynamic adding and removing columns
+- Tables template based functions (add_element<T>, find<T>, ...) have so much overhead because of the continuos packing and unpacking of the data since it store it as one packed buffer without padding
+- No built-in sorting function for tables
 - Project is not fully tested, expect possible bugs

 ## License